linocardi92/odin-landing-page/README.md

 ### Disclaimer

-TOP hasn't got an flight company and this project is entirely a product of my imagination.
+TOP hasn't got a flight company and this project is entirely a product of my imagination.

 #### Credits